GarethSpencer/MeterReadingApp/README.md

 This API is designed to accepts csv files including these three columns **AccountId** **MeterReadingDateTime** and **MeterReadValue**.
 Two example files can be found at **MeterReadingApi/TestFiles**.

-The API has an optional Blazor Client UI which can be launched alongside the API to provide an alternate user interface, providing the same functionality.
+The API has an optional Blazor Client UI which can be launched alongside the API to provide an alternate user interface, offering the same functionality.

 ## Setup